5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 - **SSDT-DMAC** (optional): Adds a fake [Direct Memory Access Controller](https://electronicsdesk.com/dma-controller.html) to the device tree of I/O Registry.
 Disablked By default, since it's cosmetic.
 - **SDT-FWHD** (optional): Adds fake Firmware Hub Device (FWHD) to I/O Registry.
 Used by almost every intel-based Mac.
 Disabled by default since it's comsetic.
 - **SSDT-PMC** (optional): Adds fake Apple-exclusice `PCMR` Device to ACPI.
 Required for 300-series mainboards but optional on 400-series and newer.
 Disabled.
+- [**SDT-RX580**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/AMD_Radeon_Tweaks#method-2-using-amd-radeon-patches-by-mattystonie) (disabled) &rarr; Improves Metal Performance.
+See the test [resuls](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/tree/main/OC_Benchmarks#gpu-computing-benchmarks)
 - **SSDT-XSPI** (optional): Adds Intel PCH SPI Controller to I/O Registry.
 Present on 10th gen Intel Macs (and some 9th Gen Mobile CPUs).
 I have to do some more research if this adds any functionality or not.
 For the time being, I've disabled it as well.

 **NOTE**: More info about additional ACPI Tables can be found on my [OC Little Repo](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features)

-### About Kexts
+### Disabled Kexts
-The following Kexts are disabled by default since I don't know which CPU, Hard Disk and SMBIOS you will be using:
+The following Kexts are disabled by default since I don't know which CPU, GPU, Hard Disk and SMBIOS you will be using:

+- `AGPMInjector.kext` &rarr; Injects Apple Graphics Power Management for the GPU into I/O Registry
 - `CPUFriend.kext` and `CPUFriendDataProvider.kext`.
 Create your own DataProvider kext using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend), replace the existing one and enable both
 - `NVMeFix.kext`: recommended for all 3rd party NVMe SSD drives
 - `FeatureUnlock`: see comments for details